AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "How to keep baseline setup private, useful, and realistic" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Private workflow: baseline setup" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step